nunju9a/Project-2-List_Pagination_and_Filtering/README.md

 # Techdegree-Project2
 This is my Project 2 - List Pagination and Filtering.
 Taking a list of 54 students and condensing the list to only show 10 students per page.
 The showPage function was pretty simple, but I did struggle with the appendPageLinks function.
 I got it down by taking is step by step between the detailed instructions and the project guide pdf.

+All code here was done through javascript, dynamically manipulating the dom.

 I am aiming for exceeds, as I have added a search bar which returns matches, condenses reults to 10 per page (if applicable), and also returns a message of no results if there are no matches.
 It was definetely a little tricky getting down where I needed to call the showPage and appendPageLinks functions here.